The Ivrea Carnival

 The Ivrea Carnival is held annually, 40 days before lent, in Ivrea near Torino/Turin in Piedmont Italy.
 Click on the hotel under the Where to Stay section a little further down the page for a map of the Ivrea region.

-For the young or young at heart, this is THE party carnival but it is also pretty scary, probably a close second behind Pamplona and the running of the bulls.
+For the young or young at heart, this is THE party carnival, but it is also pretty scary.
+I'd rate it a close second behind Pamplona and the running of the bulls.
+If you enjoyed food fights when you were a child, then get to Ivrea in Piedmont; you are going to LOVE this—the mother of all food fights.

-This is the best carnival I have ever attended and when I was younger I got stuck in with the best of them.
-I have attended many Italian carnivals, and those of Pamplona and Rio, but I love this more - despite the bruises!!
+This is the best carnival I have ever attended, and when I was younger, I got stuck in with the best of them.
+I have attended many Italian carnivals, and those of Pamplona and Rio, but I love this more—despite the bruises!!

 Where to Stay in Ivrea

-Easy choice - The Castello di Pavone outshines any other hotel (read more here).
-This really is some place, a magnificently restored medieval castle, offering an experience of a lifetime.
+The Castello di Pavone really is someplace, a magnificently restored medieval castle, offering an experience of a lifetime.
 A quite extraordinary hotel.
 It is worth coming to Ivrea just to stay here.

 About the Carnival

-The initial appearance is of a town having gone completely mad, however ,this Piedmont Carnival is of great historical significance and has deep meaning and importance to the townsfolk.
+The initial appearance is of a town having gone completely mad; however, this Piedmont Carnival is of great historical significance and has deep meaning and importance to the townsfolk.
+The origins date back to the twelfth century and the beheading of an evil count by a newlywed millers daughter, whom the count had tried to rape.

-The carnival is opened each year by a newlywed who represents the miller’s daughter of yesteryear, she is “protected” by more than 1000 masked townsfolk, soldiers and a General.
+The carnival is opened each year by a newlywed who represents the miller’s daughter of yesteryear; she is “protected” by more than 1000 masked townsfolk, soldiers, and a general.

 The theme of the carnival can be a little difficult to understand.
-It consists of 40 decorated horse and carts carrying orange throwers who represent the Piedmont castle.
+It consists of 40 decorated horses and carts carrying orange throwers who represent the Piedmont castle.
+The horse and carts then move through the piazzas of Ivrea, each piazza being held by one of nine rival teams of rebelling commoners.

-As the carts move into the piazzas the teams waiting for them in the squares and the lunatics on the carts go absolutely mad, hurling oranges at each other like demented maniacs.
+As the carts move into the piazzas, the teams waiting for them in the squares and the lunatics on the carts go absolutely mad, hurling oranges at each other like demented maniacs.

-The orange part of the Ivrea carnival is relatively new – prior to the nineteenth century beans were used.
-These beans were given to Piedmont and Ivrean peasants by the local lords and, as a sign of disrespect , the peasants used to throw them back.
+The orange part of the Ivrea carnival is relatively new; prior to the nineteenth century, beans were used.
+These beans were given to Piedmont and Ivrean peasants by the local lords, and, as a sign of disrespect, the peasants used to throw them back.

 The introduction of oranges has definitely added a whole new dimension.